passportxyz/passport-docs/pages/building-with-passport/passport-api/api-reference.md

 }
 ```

 > API users may find the scores returned by `registry/score` sometimes differs from the score displayed in the app.
-If this happens, simply refresh the Passport score by making a POST request to `submit-passport`.
+If this happens, simply refresh the Passport score by making a POST request to [resubmit/refresh the address's score](#submit-and-retrieve-latest-score-for-a-single-address).

-### Get scores of all submitted addresses
+### Retrieve previously submitted scores of all submitted addresses

-You must submit any Passports you'd like to request a score for via the [Submit for scoring](#submit-for-scoring) endpoint before successfully receiving their scores via this endpoints.
+You must submit a Passport to be scored via the [Submit for scoring](#submit-and-retrieve-latest-score-for-a-single-address) endpoint first.

-Use this endpoint to retrieve the score for one Ethereum address.
-You can use the [single address](#get-score-of-a-single-address) endpoint if you'd like to request a score for one address.
+Use this endpoint to retrieve the last submitted score for all Ethereum addresses that have been submitted (POST endpoint) to your scorer.

 > GET /registry/score/{scorer\_id}